konstructio/kubefirst-docs/docs/explore/terraform.md

 ### What is the general flow of changes using Atlantis for IaC?

-- **Create a Commit and Merge Request:** The change described by Terraform instructions will be created in a PR at a folder which [Atlantis is listening for it](https://github.com/kubefirst/gitops-template/blob/main/aws-github/atlantis.yaml).
+- **Create a Commit and Change Request:** The change described by Terraform instructions will be created in a PR at a folder which [Atlantis is listening for it](https://github.com/kubefirst/gitops-template/blob/main/aws-github/atlantis.yaml).
 Once the Change Request is created on GitHub/GitLab, Atlantis will plan it and show possible impacts of it.
 - **Approve the change:** Once you are ready, someone with access will provide `atlantis apply` on the change request, triggering the processs of executing the `plan` created.
 - **Change is applied by Atlantis**: Atlantis will execute the Terraform plan, and Terraform will update shared statestore with new current state changes, change request will be merged to main,  reflecting the new desried state.

-> Note: "Change Request" is "Pull Request" on Github and "Merge Request" on Gitlab.
+:::note The term "Change Request" is a "Pull Request" on Github and "Merge Request" on Gitlab.

 ### What can I use Atlantis & Terraform for?